EngineerRunner/PyratchInstaller/README.md

-# Pyratch Installer
+Installing Pyratch: A Technical Walkthrough

-This guide provides step-by-step instructions for installing Pyratch using the provided code snippet.
-Pyratch is a light-weight Scratch reader developed by AH (@GenericProgrammer1234 on GitHub) made using Flask and ScratchAttach.
+Welcome to the installation guide for Pyratch, a lightweight Scratch reader developed by AH (@GenericProgrammer1234 on GitHub).
+This guide will take you through the step-by-step process of installing Pyratch using the provided code snippet.
+Pyratch is built using Flask and ScratchAttach, and this guide will ensure you have it up and running smoothly.

-## Installation Steps
+Installation Procedure

-1. **Open a Terminal:**
+Launching the Terminal:
-    Open a terminal window on your system.
-This will be used to run the installation script and commands.
+To begin the installation, open a terminal window on your operating system.
+The terminal will serve as the interface for running the installation script and executing commands.

-2. **Clone the Repository:**
+Repository Cloning:
-    Decide whether you want to perform a system-wide or user-specific installation.
-The installation process will differ based on your choice.
+Determine whether you want to proceed with a system-wide installation or a user-specific installation.
+The installation process will differ depending on your choice.

-    a. **System-wide Install:**
+a.
+System-wide Installation:
-        To perform a system-wide installation, enter `1` and press Enter:
+If you intend to perform a system-wide installation, input 1 and hit Enter:
-        ```

 1
-        ```

-    b. **User Install:**
+b.
+User Installation:
-        To perform a user-specific installation, enter `2` and press Enter:
+For a user-specific installation, input 2 and hit Enter:
-        ```

 2
-        ```

-3. **Select Version:**
+Version Selection:
-    Choose between installing the latest stable version or the latest development version (not recommended for most users).
+You have the option to choose between installing the latest stable version or the latest development version (which is not recommended for general users).

-    a. **Stable Version:**
+a.
+Stable Version:
-        Enter `1` for the stable version and press Enter:
+Input 1 for the stable version and hit Enter:
-        ```

 1
-        ```

-    b. **Development Version:**
+b.
+Development Version:
-        Enter `2` for the development version (not recommended for most users) and press Enter:
+If you want the development version (not recommended for most users), input 2 and hit Enter:
-        ```

 2
-        ```

-4. **Installation Process:**
+Installation Execution:
-    Based on your selections in steps 2 and 3, the appropriate installation command will be executed.
+Depending on the selections you made in steps 2 and 3, the appropriate installation command will be executed.

 a.
-If you chose a system-wide install and stable version (option 1), the following command will be executed:
+System-wide install with stable version (option 1) will execute:
-        ```

 cd / && git clone https://github.com/GenericProgrammer1234/Pyratch.git -b stable
-        ```

 b.
-If you chose a system-wide install and development version (option 2), the following command will be executed:
+System-wide install with development version (option 2) will execute:
-        ```

 cd / && git clone https://github.com/GenericProgrammer1234/Pyratch.git -b dev
-        ```

 c.
-If you chose a user install and stable version (option 1), the following command will be executed:
+User install with stable version (option 1) will execute:
-        ```

 cd ~ && git clone https://github.com/GenericProgrammer1234/Pyratch.git -b stable
-        ```

 d.
-If you chose a user install and development version (option 2), the following command will be executed:
+User install with development version (option 2) will execute:
-        ```

 cd ~ && git clone https://github.com/GenericProgrammer1234/Pyratch.git -b dev
-        ```

-5. **Download Dependencies:**
+Dependency Download:
-    Once the repository is cloned, the installer will download the required dependencies using the following command:
+Once the repository is successfully cloned, the installer will proceed to download the necessary dependencies using this command:
-    ```

 python3 -m pip install scratchattach flask
-    ```

-6. **Installation Complete:**
+Installation Completion:
-    Once the dependencies are installed, the Pyratch installation is complete.
+After the dependencies are installed, the Pyratch installation process is considered complete.

-7. **Run Pyratch:**
+Running Pyratch:
-    Depending on your installation type, navigate to the appropriate directory:
+Depending on the type of installation you chose, navigate to the appropriate directory:

 a.
-For system-wide install:
+For system-wide installation:
-        ```

 cd /Pyratch
-        ```

 b.
-For user install:
+For user installation:
-        ```

 cd ~/Pyratch
-        ```

-    Run Pyratch using the appropriate command for your system.
+Run Pyratch using the suitable command for your system.

 Congratulations!
 You have successfully installed Pyratch.
-You can now use Pyratch for Scratch attachment and Flask integration.
+You are now equipped to utilize Pyratch for Scratch attachment and Flask integration.

-For more information or support, you can visit the [Pyratch GitHub repository](https://github.com/GenericProgrammer1234/Pyratch).
+For any additional information or support, feel free to visit the Pyratch GitHub repository.
+Happy coding! 🚀